vitaeld/lvoltesttask/README.md

 ## Installing

--Project requires Windows OS and NodeJS + NPM(Node Package Manager) to be installed.
+Project requires Windows OS and NodeJS + NPM(Node Package Manager) to be installed.

--Download project zip file to the desired directory.
+Download project zip file to the desired directory.

 ## Running tests